 Edith Miller obtained a Diploma of Laboratory Technologies in 2009 and in 2008, while still studying, started work in a Gold Coast histology lab where she acquired a great deal of knowledge in all things related to histology and cytology.
 Edith has joined SIP working in both the Cleaning Up The Injury Site and Transplantation teams where she is able to utilise her knowledge and experience in histology to undertake cryosectioning and immunofluorescence duties.

-Mo Chen originally hails from China but has lived Australia for 8 years.
+Mo Chen, a Research Fellow with the group originally hails from China but has lived Australia for 9 years.
 He did his Bachelor's and Honours degree at Griffith University.
-Mo is part of the 3D Nerve Bridge and Drug Discovery teams in SIP.
-Mo's PhD project focuses on identifying natural products that enhance the growth and health of OECs and developing 3D cell culture techniques that advance cell-based spinal cord therapies.
+Mo completed his PhD in our laboratory where he identified natural products that enhance the growth and health of OECs and developed 3D cell culture techniques that advance cell-based spinal cord therapies.
 Mo has helped develop two patents centring around 3D cell culture techniques including the 'Naked Liquid Marble' technique.
+Mo's.
+Mo's post-doctoral work to improve and characterise 3D nerve-bridge technology for spinal cord and peripheral nerve injury.

 Heidi Walkden completed a Bachelor of Biomedical Science (Hons) at Queensland University of Technology before moving to Griffith University to undertake a PhD.
 She has a background in pharmacy, neurophysiology, and sleep science.
 Heidi’s research focuses on the nerves found within the nose.
 These nerves give you the ability to smell, feel touch, and sense pain.
 She has found that bacteria can use these nerves as pathways to sneak directly into the brain and spinal cord!
 Heidi works in the Glial Immunity and Phagocytosis/Cleaning Up The Injury Site team.